Issue #8: The Denial Machine

 📍 The gap we can't yet measure, and how you can help close it

-There is a fourth mechanism in the denial machine that we believe runs into billions of dollars per year, but public data cannot cleanly quantify it yet.
+There is another mechanism in the denial machine that we believe runs into billions of dollars per year, but public data cannot cleanly quantify it yet.
 We are publishing what we know, and asking for help to measure what we can't.

 The mechanism.
 When an insurer denies prior authorization on a shoppable service (MRI, CT, lab panel, planned procedure), many patients shift to cash pay.
 The cash price is typically a fraction of the negotiated rate, but cash does not count toward the in-network deductible.
 The patient saves money on that visit but restarts the deductible clock.
 The insurer avoids paying the claim AND keeps the inflated negotiated rate as the anchor for future encounters.
 Two ways to win from a single denial.